keithjgrant/sidecar/src/pages/drinks/boulevardier.md

 intro: A close cousin of the [Negroni](/drinks/negroni/).
 For a more earthy variation, try substituting St. George [Bruto Americano](http://stgeorgespirits.com/spirits/bruto-americano/) for Campari.
 ---

-Stir whiskey, Campari, and vermouth with ice.
+Stir bourbon, Campari, and vermouth with ice.
 Strain into rocks glass over fresh ice.

 Garnish with orange twist or a brandied cherry.